All resources

 Using the IF Function with Text

 You can also employ the IF function to generate a specific value from cells containing an exact text string.
-This capability allows conditional outcomes based on precise text criteria within your spreadsheet data, utilizing multiple logical expressions to handle various conditions.
+When using text values as arguments in the IF function, always enclose the text values in double-quotes (e.g., "No Data") to ensure the formula works correctly.
+This feature lets you set up different outcomes based on specific text values in your data, using multiple conditions in one formula.

 Let’s consider some employees who still need to report their working hours.
 It’s important to note that no bonus will be awarded until they submit their data.